 From the beginning, data security and customer privacy have been at the forefront of Tealium’s development strategy.
 Tealium is committed to the principles of Privacy by Design and Default.
 Tealium’s Private Cloud has achieved a pedigree of 3rd party security and privacy certifications: HIPAA & HITECH, ISO 27001 and 27018, Privacy Shield and SSAE18 SOC 2 Type I & II.

 For organizations that need to comply with strict privacy and security rules under regulations like HIPAA, Tealium Private Cloud provides an ideal solution.
-With Tealium Private Cloud, the customer is the only tenant and the data is secured to HIPAA standards.
+With Tealium Private Cloud, customers can choose a single-tenant or multi-tenant option and the data is secured to HIPAA standards.
 Private Cloud customers may confidently integrate Tealium’s platform in their HIPAA controlled environments knowing that the data sent to the Private Cloud is safeguarded in accordance with the same HIPAA controls already in use in their data processing stack.

-HIPAA Regulated Features of Tealium’s Universal Data Hub
+HIPAA Regulated Features of Tealium’s Customer Data Hub

 Stringent safeguards for processing and storing protected customer information designed to protect the confidentiality, integrity, and security of ePHI.